-We design and produce illustrated books for publishing companies and institutions such as Rockport Publishers, McGraw Hill, and the Urban Land Institute.
-Recent book projects have ranged from arts and crafts titles Paper Puppet Palooza, and Who's Your Dada, to architectural and urban development books such as Getting Real About Urbanism and Pedestrian- and Transit-Oriented Design.
+We design and produce illustrated books and book covers for publishing companies and institutions such as Rockport Publishers, McGraw Hill, and the Urban Land Institute.
+Recent book projects have ranged from arts and crafts titles Paper Puppet Palooza, and Who's Your Dada, to architectural and urban development books such as Getting Real About Urbanism, Pedestrian- and Transit-Oriented Design and Building Healthy Places.

-We custom design each book based on our undertstanding of the subject, the market, and a client's branding requirements.
+Each book design or book cover design is unique and based on our understanding and research into the subject, the market, and a client's branding and style.